 EDD – Estimated date of delivery (of baby, i.e. of birth).

 Ed Sykes – If you’ve only heard this spoken, you may wonder who this Ed Sykes person is.
 See Ed Psychs.

 EEA – European Economic Area.
-The 28 European Union countries plus Iceland, Liechtenstein and Norway).
+The 27 (since the UK left) European Union countries plus Iceland, Liechtenstein and Norway).